 Is there a limit on what I can bring with me?

 Is there transportation in the overnight host communities?

 - RAGBRAI, The Register’s Annual Great Bicycle Ride Across Iowa, is a seven day annual bicycle tour across Iowa.
 Ridden from west to east, it takes a different route across Iowa each year and varies from 450-500 miles.

 - Team Simpson is organized by Simpson bicycle enthusiasts who want to share the wonderful experience of cycling on RAGBRAI with anyone connected to the college - alumni, students, faculty, staff, parents and friends.
 Coordinated through the Advancement and Alumni offices, there are a group of dedicated Simpson staff members who make this event happen each year.

-- RAGBRAI begins on Sunday, July 21, 2013.
-Team Simpson will meet in the Hillman/McNeill parking lot at the corner of Clinton and C streets at 10 am Saturday morning, July 20, 2013.
-We will ask all local riders to bring their bikes and gear at 2 pm, Friday, July 19, to help expedite the packing process.
-You may choose to arrive the night before (Friday, July 19) and stay at nearby hotels.
-Otherwise, we will see you at 9:00 am on Saturday, July 20.
+- RAGBRAI begins on Sunday, July 20, 2014.
+Team Simpson will meet in the Hillman/McNeill parking lot at the corner of Clinton and C streets on Saturday morning, July 19, 2014.
+We will ask all local riders to bring their bikes and gear, Thursday, July 18, to help expedite the packing process.
+You may choose to arrive the night before (Friday, July 18) and stay at nearby hotels.
+Otherwise, we will see you on Saturday, July 19.
 We expect the loading and packing process may take between two and three hours, so please plan to be patient as we want to make sure to handle everyone’s bike and gear with care.
-Departure from the Hillman Hall parking lot will be at 1 pm.
+Departure from the Hillman Hall parking lot will be announced after the RAGBRAI route is revealed.
 We will be distributing rider packets that will contain your daily maps and other information.
 Those of you, who are joining the team after Saturday, please check with the drivers to get your rider packet.